 How do businesses track and prepare job cost sheets?

 Due to the complexities associated with managing costs for each job, most businesses use accounting software to put the job sheet preparation in automation.
-Some accounting software with job costing features commonly used are SecturaFAB, QuickBooks (Desktop & Online versions), Procore, BuilderTREND, ClockShark, BQE Core Suite, Premier, etc. Integrated software solutions make the job costing process much simpler due to its accuracy and better tracking systems.
+Some accounting software with job costing features commonly used is SecturaFAB, QuickBooks (Desktop & Online versions), Procore, BuilderTREND, ClockShark, BQE Core Suite, Premier, etc. Integrated software solutions make the job costing process much simpler due to their accuracy and better tracking systems.